tshort/julia/test/standalone-aot/README.md

 * *Global variables* -- This is a tricky part.
 Global variables (symbols, strings, and Julia global variables) are serialized to a "mini image" (a binary array).
 An initialization function is provided to restore the global variables upon startup.
   The serialization code reuses the machinery in "src/dump.c".
+Some non-core structs and types are converted to tuples or other types that have the same memory layout.
 * *Initialization* -- This is another tricky part.
 Initialization includes a simplified version of `jl_init` that does not load the standard library.
 It initializes many types, including some defined in `base/boot.jl`.